-In 1995, an animated movie from Japan was release to great critical acclaim.
-It has inspired the Wachowski's, spawned several sequels and television shows and is credited as being one of the movies to bring about a Japanime boom in the west.
-Two years later, a game was released on the PlayStation.
-Unlike it's cinematic counterpart, it eventually found itself amongst the residents of the Collection Chamber.
+In 1995, an animated movie from Japan was released to great critical acclaim.
+It has since inspired the Wachowski's Matrix Trilogy, spawned several sequels and television shows and is credited as being one of the movies to bring about a Japanime boom in the west.
+Two years later, a it was adapted into a videogame exclusively for the PlayStation.
+Unlike its cinematic counterpart, it eventually found itself amongst the forgotten residents of the Collection Chamber.
 Today, Ghost in the Shell the video game will once again be free.

 Developed by Exact, Ghost in the Shell shares a lot with the company's previous effort; the PlayStation launch title Jumping Flash!.
 The floaty jumping mechanics and 3D engine was brought over from the cutesy first-person platformer, along with a plethora of new creative ideas.
 The gimmick here is the ability to climb on any flat surface, giving rise to some impressive level design.
 I have not seen a game since that uses this style of game-play beyond the odd mini-game or small artificially self-contained areas.
 Here the entire game-play revolves around this.

-You control a Fuchikoma or 'think tank', destroying targets and navigating through each of the levels.
+You control a spider-like vehicle known as a Fuchikoma or 'think tank' as you destroy targets and navigate through each of the levels.
 You may be thinking "what's this spider-bot doing in a Ghost in the Shell game?".
 Well, a completely new story is told here, one that's based on the original Manga as opposed to the movie (even though the original animation studio and voice actors have created the impressively well-done cut scenes).
 The tanks have a very satisfying control scheme and its a credit to the game and level design that you rarely get disorientated by the constantly shifting perspectives.

 Another thing that is interesting about this game is the fact that it supports widescreen TVs.
 This was unheard of in 1997.
 It doesn't automatically migrate to this format thought, so a quick foray into the options screen each time you boot it up is needed.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses Retroarch with a Mednafen_PSX core to emulate it on PCs.
 Keyboard controls are mapped to my preferred optimal specifications.
 XBox 360 controllers supported.
 Manual included.
-Tested on Windows 7.
+Tested on Windows 7 and Windows 10.

 Version 2 - Improved installer